 Who is Patrick Heath?

 On a national level, Heath is a longtime member of the American Library Association.
-For ten years, from 1992 to 2002, he was a member of the Texas Delegation to ALA Legislative Day in Washington, D.C.
+For 10 years, from 1992 to 2002, he was a member of the Texas Delegation to ALA Legislative Day in Washington, D.C.
 In 1991, he was a member of the Texas Delegation to the White House Conference on Libraries and Information Science.

-In Texas, Mr. Heath has been even more active.
+In Texas, Heath has been even more active.
 As a member of the Texas Library Association, he has participated in TLA Legislative Days, and he spent several terms on the TLA Legislative Committee.
 He is the founding president of the Friends of Libraries and Archives of Texas.
 From 1993 to 1999, Heath served as a member of the Texas State Library and Archives Commission.
 He has also served as a mentor for the Tall Texans program.
-He was previously a board member of Library Partners, Inc., a non-profit organization established to help Texas public libraries identify ways of developing non-traditional funding sources.
+He was previously a board member of Library Partners, Inc., a nonprofit organization established to help Texas public libraries identify ways of developing non-traditional funding sources.
 In support of his many efforts, he received an Outstanding Services to Libraries award from the Texas Library Association in 1995.
-Mr. Heath served as the 2009 to 2010 President of the Texas Library Association.
+Heath served as the 2009 to 2010 president of the Texas Library Association.

-Patrick's Role in the New Library
+Heath's Role in the Boerne Public Library

-Heath's support of a bond committee and subsequent successful bond election in 2007 helped bring about a 30,000 square foot new library, certified in Leadership in Energy and Environmental Design, which opened its doors in June of 2011.
+Heath's support of a bond committee and subsequent successful bond election in 2007 helped bring about a 30,000-square-foot new library, certified in Leadership in Energy and Environmental Design, which opened its doors in June of 2011.